Skip to content

 Influence Nourishing School Meals

-You’ll cultivate a cafeteria experience that excites kids to try new foods and naturally steers them toward fresh fruits and veggies, empowering them to take control of their eating experience.
+You’ll cultivate a cafeteria experience that encourages kids to try new foods and naturally steers them toward fresh fruits and veggies, empowering them to take control of their eating experience.
 You’ll get kids in the cafeteria to try samples during taste tests, and you may even work with food service directors, farmers, and school district leaders to get local foods onto the lunch line.

 Build a Schoolwide Culture of Health